Kerala Health Minister Veena George meets Former CM Oommen Chandy

-Thiruvananthapuram (Kerala) [India], February 7 (ANI): Former Kerala Chief Minister Oommen Chandy was admitted to NIMS hospital, Neyyattinkara on Monday night.
+Thiruvananthapuram (Kerala) [India], February 10 (ANI): Former Kerala Chief Minister Oommen Chandy was admitted to Noorul Islam Institute of Medical Science and Research Foundation, also known as NIMS Hospital, Neyyattinkara on February 7 Monday night.

 He also thanked CM Pinarayi Vijayan for calling and enquiring about Ommen Chandy's health.
 He also stated that CM offered to send the health minister to the hospital.
 (ANI)